What Happens if You Hit a Cyclist With Your Car in Maryland?

 Following an accident, a cyclist can potentially recover the following damages in Maryland.

-• Medical expenses, for hospitalizations, doctor’s appointments, diagnostic tests, surgeries, medications, rehabilitation, and any ongoing therapy (including current and future medical bills)
+• Medical expenses for hospitalizations, doctor’s appointments, diagnostic tests, surgeries, medications, rehabilitation, and any ongoing therapy (including current and future medical bills)

 • Pain and suffering

-• Household assistance expenses, such as for housecleaning, childcare, cooking, and transportation while healing from a bodily injury
+• Household assistance expenses, such as housecleaning, childcare, cooking, and transportation while healing from a bodily injury

 • Lost wages